-Since every situation is different and this policy applies to so many different games, we reserve the right to object to any use of Square Enix materials in our sole discretion.
-With that said, here are some general rules that guide our decisions:
+Since every situation is different, and this Policy applies to so many different games, Square Enix reserves the right to object to any use of Square Enix materials and Square Enix may submit takedown requests to third parties hosting any such content.
+With that said, here are some general rules that will guide our decisions:

-No Commercial Use: We don’t permit our materials to be used to make money or to gain any other financial benefit.
-That means you can’t sell our game content as if it were your own, and you can’t use it to help sell other products or services.
-Similarly, you can’t use Square Enix materials if you require a paid subscription for people to view it or you otherwise make money or some other financial benefit from it.
-However, we don’t mind if you monetize via advertising through partner programs like YouTube.com, Twitch.tv, Ustream.tv, or similar video sharing services.
+No Commercial Use: Do not use Square Enix materials to make money or gain any other financial benefit.
+This means you can’t sell our game content and you can’t use our game content to help sell other products or services.
+Similarly, you can’t require payment to view or access any Square Enix materials.
+However, we do allow you to monetize content via advertising through platform-operated programs on YouTube, Twitch, Mixer, and other similar services.

-Attribution: If you use our materials, you need to mention that they belong to us by showing our copyright notice. “© Square Enix” will suffice.
-On one hand, this protects us legally, and it’s also nice to give credit to the creators.
-If the materials include any credits or legal lines, you may not remove them.
+Attribution: If you use Square Enix’s materials, you should mention that they belong to us by showing our copyright notice. “© Square Enix” will suffice.
+This helps protects us legally and it’s also nice to give credit to the creators.
+If Square Enix’s original materials include any credits or legal lines, you must not remove them.

-No Unauthorized Use or Copying: You still have to follow the terms of our software licenses, which means that you cannot modify any of our games without our permission and you cannot copy, reverse engineer, stream, distribute, broadcast or do anything else with the game software which would be in breach of the applicable end-user license.
+No Unauthorised Use or Copying: You still have to follow the terms of our software licenses and user agreements, which means, among other things, that you cannot modify any of our games without permission and you cannot copy, reverse engineer, distribute, or do anything else with the game software that would breach the applicable end-user license or terms of service.

-Unofficial Video: You must be clear to your audience that your usage is not sponsored or endorsed by Square Enix.
-It’s a problem if someone is apt to be confused and think that your video is official.
+Unofficial Content: You must make clear that your content is not sponsored or endorsed by Square Enix.
+It’s a problem if someone might think your content or channel is official.

-No Ripping or Extracting Files: You may not split our videos (vocal, music, visual, etc.) and distribute components as separate assets.
+No Ripping or Extracting Files: You may not separate our videos or other content into component parts (vocals, music, visuals, etc.) and distribute the individual components as standalone assets.

-Our Trademarks: You may not use our trademarks (including, for example, the game title or our company name) other than to describe the fact that your Game Video is about one of our games.
+Our Trademarks: You may not use our trademarks (e.g., game titles and our company name) other than to describe the fact that your video is about one of our games.
 Use of our logos is not permitted at all.

-These are the most common reasons we might object to your usage of our materials, but there may be others.
+Violation of the guidelines above is the most common reason we might object to your use of our materials, but there may be others.
 Please use common sense and act responsibly.
 Note that you use our materials at your own risk, and we don’t offer any warranties.
-Also, please note that we can’t address individual requests for clearance, so feel free to share this link with anyone requesting details on our policy.
+Finally, please note that we can’t address individual requests for clearance or questions, so feel free to share this link with anyone requesting details about our policy.